Home

 There are options to travel from Crete to Karpathos (or return):

-• Ferry with Lane Lines
+• Ferry with ANEK Lines

 • Flight via Athens with Aegean or Olympic Airlines

-The ferry journey from Crete to Karpathos takes about 5 and a half hours, fare for a shared berth is €30; there are cheaper and more expensive options.
+The ferry journey from Heraklion to Karpathos takes about 7 hours and 50 minutes.
+The crossing from Sitia to Karpathos takes about 4 hours and 25 minutes.
+The fare for a shared berth is €50; there are cheaper and more expensive options.
+Ferries arrive into the port of Karpathos, with the same name, Karpathos, in the south-east of the island.

 Below is part of the documentary Karpathos - The Land and its Music.